 Project Title: Department of Driver Services (ADAP)

-Task Number: K8-11-07

-Project Summary: This program provides the adolescent an overview of alcohol and traffic safety, other drugs and their effects, laws relating to the under age 21 driver and tips for staying safe because Georgia Law requires all students between the ages of 13 and 17 to complete an Alcohol and Drug Awareness Course (ADAP) prior to issuance of a Class D Provisional Driver's License.
+Project Summary: This program provides the adolescent an overview of alcohol and traffic safety, other drugs and their effects, laws relating to the under age 21 driver and tips for staying safe because Georgia Law requires all students between the ages of 13 and 17 to complete an Alcohol and Drug Awareness Course (ADAP) prior to issuance of a Class D Provisional

-Funding: \$57,700
+Driver's License.

-Project Title: Georgia Public Safety Training Center DRE & SFST Program
+Project Title: Georgia Public Safety Training Center DRE & SFST Program the detection, apprehension, and successful prosecution of alcohol/drug impaired drivers.

-Task Number: K8-11-08

-Project Summary: To provide a dvanced level law enforcement training programs focusing or the detection, apprehension, and successful prosecution of alcohol/drug impaired drivers.
+Project Summary: To provide advanced level law enforcement training programs focusing on

-Funding: \$311,000

 Project Title: MADD Georgia

-Task Number: K8-11-09

-Project Summary: This is a data driven, targeted effort to establish and support 40 new MADD chapters through public education and Victim impact panels in the identified five metropolitan areas of Atlanta, Albany, Columbus, Macor and Savannah.
+Project Summary: This is a data driven, targeted effort to establish and support 40 new and Savannah.

+MADD chapters through public education and Victim impact panels in the identified five metropolitan areas of Atlanta, Albany, Columbus, Macon officers designed to improve investigation and prosecution of traffic related criminal offenses in order to reduce fatalities and injuries.
-Funding: \$108,800

-Project Title: Prosecuting Attorney's Council Task Number: K8-11-10 Project Summary: To provide education and training to prosecutors and law enforcement officers designed to improve investigation and prosecution of traffic related criminal offenses in order to reduce fatalities and injuries.
-Funding: \$180,000 Project Title: Georgia Dept of Public Safety - Nighthawks/DUI Task Number: K8-11-11 Project Summary: The Georgia Dept of Public Safety will operate a Nighthawk DUI Task Force.
-The project will focus on impaired driving and the objectives and activities will be accomplished through enforcement and education.
-Funding: \$1,785,000 Project Title: Governor's Office of Highway Safety Task Number: K8-11-12 Project Summary: GOHS personnel will administer and manage 410 Alcohol programs.
-This will include overseeing in-house grants and contracts, seeking and overseeing grants that foster the agency's mission, data analysis, seeking partnerships, providing training and public information and additional responsibilities necessary to ensure proper and efficient use of federal highway safety funds.
+Project Title: Prosecuting Attorney's Council

+Project Summary: To provide education and training to prosecutors and law enforcement

+Project Title: Georgia Dept of Public Safety - Nighthawks/DUI

+Project Summary: The Georgia Dept of Public Safety will operate a Nighthawk DUI Task

+Force.
+The project will focus on impaired driving and the objectives and will include overseeing in-house grants and contracts, seeking and overseeing grants that foster the agency's mission, data analysis, seeking partnerships, providing training and public information and additional responsibilities necessary to ensure proper and efficient use of federal highway safety funds.
 GOHS will develop and implement aggressive public information and education campaigns to address alcohol and other drug countermeasures.
 This will include the creation of brochures, collateral messaging items and effective communication with the media and public.
 A Public Service Announcement (PSA) and ALS video production will be developed and aired promoting highway safety messages related to this project.

-Funding: \$420,000
+Funding: \$1,785,000